-This train, “Koshino Shu*Kura (越乃Shu*Kura)” was introduced in this past summer as seasonal cruising train.
-This train runs in Niigata prefecture.
-Niigata is known for one of the biggest production of rice in Japan.
-And also many kinds of premium Japanese Sake (rice wine) are produced by this rice in this district.
-This train has theme of Japanese Sake and you can taste many kinds of Sake on board.
-This train’s name, “Koshino Shu*Kura” means Echigo district (=Koshino) where the area train runs, Japanese Sake (=Shu), snow flake(=*) and brewery (=Kura).
+This train, “Koshino Shu*Kura runs in Niigata prefecture.
+Niigata is known as one of the biggest production of rice in Japan.
+And also many kinds of premium Japanese Sake (rice wine) are produced by this rice in this area.
+This train has the theme of Japanese Sake and you can taste many kinds of Sake on board.
+This train’s name, “Koshino Shu*Kura” is the combination of a few words which are Echigo district (=Koshino) where the area train runs, Japanese Sake (=Shu), snow flake(=*) and brewery (=Kura).
 And also this train runs along the coast of Sea of Japan.
 You also can enjoy the beautiful scenery.

 My reader, James Chuang posted many photos of this train.
 He allowed me to use these photos and I was very impressed!
 I would like to share the photos and information with you.

 Thank you, James for sharing the beautiful photos. *James Chuang has copyright for all images in this post.

 This pass covers eastern part of Honshu island (main island) in Japan, such as Tohoku region, surrounding Tokyo, Mt.
 Fuji, Izu peninsula and most part of Nagano.
 You can take any trains in the coverage area with a few exception.
 If you will be a temporary visitor, you are eligible to purchase this deal.

 The biggest difference from any other JR Passes is valid periods.
 You don’t need to use this pass in consecutive days.
 You can pick any 5 days within 14 days.